 A motion to recommend the addition of Meigs Drive Stormwater Improvements to the list of surtax projects and provide surtax funding in the amount of \$325,000 was approved unanimously by the Infrastructure Surtax Advisory Committee at their meeting on December 4th, 2019, and approved by the Board of County Commissioners at their regular meeting December 17, 2019.
-Award of the low construction bid has occurred, and utility relocation work is underway.
+Construction is underway.